 Supported by Adelaide Casino

 This category recognises creativity and innovation in fully integrated destination marketing activities.
-This category is open to Regional Tourism Organisations, Local Tourist Associations, Visitor Information Centres, local government and marketing alliances.
+This category is open to Regional Tourism Organisations, Local Tourist Associations, Visitor Information Centres, local government and organisations that are marketing on behalf of a destination.

 1. BACKGROUND (20 points)